 Lighting 101: Using Umbrellas

-An umbrella will almost certainly be your first light mod.
-(It is included in the jump starter kits we linked to before.)
+Back to lighting.
 Think of your flash as a very brief-but-powerful flashlight.
-And like a flashlight the business end of your flash is only about two square inches in area.
+And like a flashlight, the business end of your flash is only about two square inches in area.

 An umbrella takes your harsh flashlight and essentially turns it into a window.
 Except we are talking nice, soft window light that you can position and control—in intensity, in location, in angle, even in the color of the light itself.

-There are two general kinds -- the reflected umbrella and the optical white shoot-through umbrella.
-I strongly prefer the white (shoot-through) version as it is more versatile.
+There are two general kinds of umbrellas: the reflected umbrella and the optical white shoot-through umbrella.
+I tend to prefer the white (shoot-through) version as it is more versatile.
 In particular, because you can bring it right up next to someone's face for both power and softness.

-I used to use the reflected umbrellas (they have a white or silver lining and a black backing) but I almost never do any more.
-I pretty much stick to the shoot-thru's 99% of the time, which is why we chose the white shoot-through model for your starter kit.
+I used to use the reflected umbrellas, but don't do that as often any more.
+I pretty much stick to the shoot-thru's 90% of the time.
+But you might choose differently, which is one reason we suggested the 3-in-1 version for your starter kit.

 Shoot your harsh flash through an umbrella and you get softness and control.
-Stick it in close and you get light that is tailer-made for portraiture.
+Stick it in close and you get light that is tailor-made for portraiture.

 Back it up a little bit, and your new "portable window" can also light some of the environment:

 It is safe, classic-looking light that is easy to tote around.
-Total no-brainer in the bang-for-the-buck department.
+A total no-brainer in the bang-for-the-buck department.

 But, as seen above, umbrellas also can be used to create more unusual and dramatic light.
 And that's where I like to hang out now.

 The portrait of cellist Caleb Jones is a great example.
-(Click here to have that assignment -- including a behind-the-scenes video -- pop up in a new window.)
+(Click here to have that assignment pop up in a new window.)
 We were flying the umbrella just over and behind his head.
 By doing that, we created a light that was less predictable, and more ethereal.

 An umbrella on a small light stand is light and portable enough to be flown over someone by using an assistant as a "voice activated light stand".
 This gives you all kinds of opportunities for different lighting directions.